davxy/datawok-posts/posts/zk-proof.md

 +++
-title = "The Evolution of Proof: A Journey through Zero-Knowledge" date = "2023-08-06" modified = "2023-12-22"
+title = "The Evolution of Proof: A Journey to Zero-Knowledge" date = "2023-08-06" modified = "2023-12-23"
 tags = ["cryptography", "mathematics", "zk-proof"] toc = true
 +++